Continuing Education Activity

 SSRI overdose is relatively infrequent due to their increased safety profile and tolerability compared to other classes of antidepressants.
 SSRI overdoses are rarely fatal and usually do not have serious consequences.
 Out of all the SSRIs, citalopram and escitalopram are more likely to cause overdose due to differences in their structures.
 Citalopram and escitalopram have an increased risk of cardiotoxicity due to QT prolongation, which can progress to serious arrhythmias such as Torsades.

 SSRIs are currently some of the most commonly prescribed medications.
 They are used to treat numerous conditions and may be used in many settings, not just in primary care or psychiatry.
-Patients may be on these medications for the long-term.
-Therefore, it is essential to have accurate medication reconciliation by physicians, pharmacists, nursing staff, and other health professionals.
+Patients may be on these medications for the long term.
+Therefore, it is essential to have accurate medication reconciliation by the entire interprofessional team, including clinicians, pharmacists, nursing staff, and other health professionals.
+This interprofessional approach to SSRI therapy will lead to better patient outcomes with fewer adverse events.
+[Level 5]

 Serotonin syndrome is important to keep in mind due to the widespread use of SSRIs.
 If suspected by a triage nurse in an emergency setting, it is important that the emergency medicine physician immediately begin supportive treatment.
 Coordinating with the intensivist and ICU nursing staff may also be required as treatment may require immediate sedation and intubation.
 A neurologist may also be important for ongoing care.
 Although there is no definitive treatment for serotonin syndrome, researchers have trialed cyproheptadine with some success in small studies and case reports.
 [Level 4]